karabonn/tentcity/README.md

 ### Liz

 # Chapter 1: History
-Back in 1870 there were 200 tents, but in the nature of * insert something clever, I'm blanking, this is such a cop-out * there are now only 114 around the Great Auditorium -- an auditorium so great, it can allegely hold up to 7000 people with aucoustics rumored to be better than carnegie hall but the jury is still out on that one.
+Back in 1870 there were 200 tents, but in the nature of * insert something clever, I'm blanking, this is such a cop-out * there are now only 114 around the Great Auditorium -- an auditorium so great, it can allegedly hold up to 7000 people with aucoustics rumored to be better than carnegie hall but the jury is still out on that one.

 # Chapter 2: The Fundamentals - for the sake of the cheese-pizza-ers in the room.